 Broadly speaking, adults must bring a compensation claim within three years of the occurrence of the injury.
 This means the claim form must have been submitted to the county court or high court within the three year period.

 There is also a legal provision for a case to be brought after three years’ time has passed following the injury but within three years of the ‘date of knowledge’.
-The date of knowledge applies whereby the victim has only subsequently learned that the fault of the negligence of others has been a principle reason for their injury being caused.
+The date of knowledge applies whereby the victim has only subsequently learned that the fault of the negligence of others has been a principal reason for their injury being caused.

 Where a child has been affected by an injury to the brain.
 The child can make a Brain Injury Claim for compensation for up to three years after their 18th Birthday.